 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Dogs are the most popular household pet nowadays with the dog food industry currently valued at around 94.76 billion in 2021 alone.
 Today however, dog owners put more attention on the quality of food with a special focus on raw dog food.
-This raw diet has been judged to be a healthier alternative to dry dog food with potential benefits like healthy body weight, shinier coat, and high energy levels.
+When I tried raw feeding for the first time, my dogs absolutely loved it.
+I also witnessed firsthand the many benefits to my pets like healthy body weight, shinier coat, and high energy levels.
+In this article, I’m going to discuss more about raw food diet for dogs and some tips to help you get started.

 Is Raw Dog Food Good for Your Pet?